Luxury You Can Afford

-Luxury You Can Afford is the seventh studio album by Joe Cocker, released in 1978 on Asylum Records, his only release for that label.
+Luxury You Can Afford is the seventh studio album by English singer Joe Cocker, released in 1978 on Asylum Records, his only release for that label.

 Critical reception

 In 1994, The Independent wrote that Cocker "reveals the self-disgust at ['A Whiter Shade of Pale']'s heart ... his rawness is thrown into stark relief by Allen Toussaint's too-slick production."